KarelPeeters/Kyanite/notes/Ideas.md

 # Ideas

-This file contains a bunch of ideas that might be itneresting to try in the future.
+This file contains a bunch of ideas that might be interesting to try in the future.

 ## Search